 How do you deal with safety issues, corrupt police officers?
 The most frequently asked questions about medical and safety issues are answered here.

-We suffered from malaria as well as dengue.
+During our 16 years on the road we suffered from malaria as well as dengue.
 Here are our experiences + tips on what we did do and didn’t.

 We’ve suffered our share of diarrhea in a number of countries.
 Here’s how we deal with it.

 An overview of our experiences in hospitals in foreign countries (Asia and South America), + tips on how to prepare for hospitalization in a foreign country.